 While subject to a CSO, the child is ‘looked after’ by the local authority.

-A child or young person who ceases to be ‘looked after’ on or after their 16th birthday is a care leaver (this can include young people who were subject to a supervision requirement under section 70 of the Children (Scotland) Act 1995).
+A child who ceases to be ‘looked after’ on or after their 16th birthday is a care leaver (this can include young people who were subject to a supervision requirement under section 70 of the Children (Scotland) Act 1995).

 Certain duties must be fulfilled towards children subject to a CSO: